hotsoupisgood/Satyrn/README.md

 # Thebe
 ![](https://thumbs.gfycat.com/GrossVerifiableAnemone-size_restricted.gif)

-Thebe's purpose is to allow for the easy running of python scripts that contain graphs.
-This idea spawned out of the utility which I saw in Jupyter and my desire to run vim as my editor.
+Thebe is a python command line app.
+Its purpose is to let you run your code in cells like Jupyter but while using any editor.
+It does this by watching the cells for changes, and running them if it sees one.

+- So far it only is tested to run on Mac and Ubuntu
+- It probably has a metric dump truck full of bugs
-** This program only works with matplotlib graphs.
+- And it only works with matplotlib graphs

 ## Installation
 ### Dependencies: